We break down the three most common ways donors are giving retirement assets to the causes they care about.

 - Tax-free distributions to nonprofits are limited to $100,000 per year/per IRA owner.

 - The distribution can count toward the IRA owner’s Required Minimum Distribution (RMD).

-This year there were some tweaks to IRA distribution rules that push the required beginning date for retirement distributions for many people to 72, but a QCD at age 70.5 is still worth considering.
-Read more in our recent article, How the SECURE and CARES Acts Affect Charitable Gift Planning.
+There were some tweaks to IRA distribution rules in 2020 that pushed the required beginning date for retirement distributions for many people to age 72, but a QCD at age 70.5 is still worth considering.
+Read more in our 2020 article, How the SECURE and CARES Acts Affect Charitable Gift Planning.

 2. Beneficiary Designations

 Naming a nonprofit organization as a beneficiary of retirement accounts became popular in the 1990s.
 As donors realized that they would likely not use all their retirement assets during their lifetimes, they decided to direct some, or all, of the excess to their favorite charities after they passed away.